ManuelFort/PIXE_org/README.md

 </br>

 ### 2.1	Required files
-A set of data files, obtained from fitting with GUPIXWIN real experimental spectra is given in the instalation folder of PIXE_org, under PIXE_org/data_example.
+A set of data files, obtained from fitting real experimental spectra with GUPIXWIN, is provided in the example_data folder (in the present github project).
 These files were obtained from the PIXE analysis of several glass lamps at Campus Tecnológico e Nuclear (CTN) of Instituto Superior Técnico (IST).
-The Parameters.xslx file provided also has the parameters required to process this set of example data files.
+The Parameters.xslx file provided with the instalation of the program has the parameters required to process this set of example data files.
+There is also a copy of this parameters file in the example_data folder.
 </br>
 </br>